-The University of Minnesota, Interprofessional Continuing Education organization is a Jointly Accredited Provider of quality continuing education in medicine, nursing, and pharmacy.
-As a joint provider, we design, develop, implement, assess, evaluate, and accredit activities for individual or multiple health professions.
-Through our activities and services, we aim to support the continuing professional development of health care providers so they can learn from, with, and about each other to improve patient outcomes.
+The University of Minnesota, Interprofessional Continuing Education organization is a Joint Accredited Provider of quality continuing education.
+Through our courses and services, we aim to support the continuing professional development of the interprofessional healthcare team so they can learn from, with, and about each other to improve patient outcomes and team performance.

 Educate the healthcare team to improve patient care.